-CO1 Identify their achievements in life and tell their success story in class CO2 Use advanced and conversational English by understanding correct usage of-Modal, auxiliary verbs, phrasal, prepositions and some common yet confusing words. СОЗ Encouraged to become a responsible person and Demonstrate their responsibility through various motivational stories and examples CO4 Read a book and quote 5 facts and fiction from the book by stating page numbers, Identify and tell meanings of 50 difficult words they come across in the book, write a descriptive summary and analyze the author's purpose and intent of the book.
-C05 Write creatively on a given topic or images using the four square strategy.
-CO6 Participate in a group discussion to derive a conclusion for the given topic.
+CO Number Course Outcome CO1 Identify their achievements in life and tell their success story in class CO2 Use advanced and conversational English by understanding correct usage of-Modal, auxiliary verbs, phrasal, prepositions and some common yet confusing words. СОЗ Encouraged to become a responsible person and Demonstrate their responsibility through various motivational stories and examples CO4 Read a book and quote 5 facts and fiction from the book by stating page numbers, Identify and tell meanings of 50 difficult words they come across in the book, write a descriptive summary and analyze the author's purpose and intent of the book.
+CO5 Write creatively on a given topic or images using the four square strategy.
+C06 Participate in a group discussion to derive a conclusion for the given topic.
 C07 Think out of box and device creative solutions for the puzzles or problems given.
-CO8 Work in a group and solve problems and demonstrate collaborative learning skills in a team.
-CO9 Identify and list accurately various career avenues in different streams of engineering.
-Spot various team dynamics and group them into categories based on similarity.